mcsandeep/tyk-docs/tyk-docs/content/api-management/authentication-authorization.md

 * **Enhanced Security:** Provides two-way authentication, ensuring both the client and server are verified and trusted.
 * **Data Integrity:** Protects the data exchanged between client and server by encrypting it, preventing tampering or interception.
 * **Compliance:** Helps meet stringent security and compliance requirements, especially in regulated industries.

+### mTLS for cloud users:
+- Cloud users can secure their upstream services with mTLS but mTLS between the client (caller of the API) and Tyk's gateway cannot be done for the time being.
+- Multi cloud users - since you own and manage the gateways, you can use mTLS for gateway <--> upstream  as well as client <--> gateway connections.

 ### Client mTLS